koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 \* Internal cluster traffic includes OSD heartbeats, data replication, and data recovery

 Only OSD pods will have both Public and Cluster networks attached.
 The rest of the Ceph component pods and CSI pods will only have the Public network attached.
-Rook Ceph operator will not have any networks attached as it proxies the required commands via a sidecar container in the mgr pod.
+Koor operator will not have any networks attached as it proxies the required commands via a sidecar container in the mgr pod.

 In order to work, each selector value must match a `NetworkAttachmentDefinition` object name in Multus.